15+ Mind-Blowing Smartphone Sales Statistics 2023

 According to valuation estimates, the company is valued at more than $2 trillion, making it one of the most valuable technology companies in the world.

-The business generated $365 billion in total revenue as of 2021.
-This means that iPhones accounted for 52% of the total revenue ($190 billion), a rise of nearly 35% YOY.
+The business generated $0.5 trillion in total revenue as of 2023.
+This means that iPhones accounted for a 21% share of total smartphones shipped in the 1st quarter of 2023.

 Fun fact:- The iPhone 13 series was responsible for the 12% growth in the global smartphone ASP.
 This is not surprising considering that the iPhones’ global ASP increased by 14%, hitting $825.